 It’s also never too late to learn healthy, effective management techniques that can make it easier to deal with stress on a daily basis.
 If you’re struggling with stress, don’t hesitate to contact a Crossroads’ therapist for more information or to set up an appointment.

-Our team of caring therapists understand that the decision to bring your child into counseling can be intimidating as a parent.
+Our team of caring therapists understand that the decision to reach out for help can be challenging.
 This is why we are happy to offer a complimentary 20-minute phone consultation.
-Our locations for stress relief are located throughout the valley with counseling centers located in Phoenix, Anthem, Biltmore/Arcadia, Paradise Valley, and Scottsdale.
+Our locations for stress relief are located throughout the valley with counseling centers located in Phoenix, Anthem, Online in AZ, and Scottsdale.
 You can start your therapy journey with Crossroads Counseling by following these simple steps:

 - Contact Crossroads Counseling for a complimentary 20-minute phone consult

 Other Services Offered With Crossroads Counseling

 We are happy to offer a variety of services to support you and your mental well-being.
 Our team offers services both in-person and across Arizona via online therapy.
 We are happy to offer support for children, teens, families, women, and men with both individual therapy and group programs.
 Other services offered include treatment for depression, trauma and PTSD, grief and loss, relationship counseling, and premarital counseling.
 We are also happy to offer affair counseling, Christian affair recovery, and couples counseling for one.
 Feel free to learn more about our practice by visiting our about page, FAQ, and blog, or read more about our staff members to start finding your best therapeutic fit! or, call us at 623-680-3486, text 623-688-5115, or email firstname.lastname@example.org for more information!